Skip to main content

 }'

 The idempotency_key ensures safe retries.
-If you send the same key twice, the API returns the existing settlement instead of creating a duplicate.
+If you send the same key twice, the API returns the existing instruction instead of creating a duplicate.

 -H "Content-Type: application/json" \